akiidjk/akiidjk/README.md

 Students and Software dev
 -------------------------

 Hi, I'm an 11th grade student who is new to programming, I know varius programming languages principle Python since 2020 but also Js,Dart,C. Now I am working on a big project, Project Virgil, which is based on a simple virtual assistant and GPT-3.5, but it is much more than that.
-In a few months I will start to learn Java and deepen the OOP.
 I have also had some experience with cybersecurity by participating in my country's national CyberChallenge competition.
 Currently, I am open to advice and improvements regarding my current project and programming style.

 * 🌍  I'm based in Salerno
 * ✉️  You can contact me at [memolifrancesco098@gmail.com](mailto:memolifrancesco098@gmail.com)